Michaelszeng/benchmark-furniturebench-juicer/README.md

 # FurnitureBench: Furniture Assembly Benchmark

-This repo is a fork of the [FurnitureBench](https://github.com/clvrai/furniture-bench) (in particular a fork of it: [JUICER](https://github.com/ankile/imitation-juicer)).
+This repo is a fork of the [FurnitureBench](https://github.com/clvrai/furniture-bench) (specifically, a fork of it: [JUICER](https://github.com/ankile/imitation-juicer)).

 This fork contains unique features:
  - Scripted Markovian expert for automated data collection on the `one_leg` task